faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 [better intro]

 On many levels I enjoyed listening to and studying Tad Callister's talk.
 I think he does well in pointing out failures in some (mostly older) naturalist theories to account for data relevant to the creation of the Book of Mormon (BoM).
 And, although I don't find it as compelling as he might, I also think his case for the unique doctrines and perspective of the Book of Mormon is an important defense for believing members to make of the BoM.
 Most of his points are clearly cited, and that is commendable and aids in meaningful scholarly dialogue.
 At the very least, even though I will present some counterpoints and may conclude differently than Callister on this topic, I think the _kind_ of introspection and investigation his talk represents is important for LDS leaders and members to engage in.

+In discussing Callister's talk, I will primarily be comparing two models:

+* The **modern origin model** suggests that someone or some people composed the Book of Mormon by drawing upon or being influenced by the early 1800s cultural milieu.
+Two main theories have been argued for recently:
+    * Joseph Smith was primarily responsible for the creation of the text (Brodie) with perhaps some help from Oliver (Metcalfe).
+I will refer to this as the "Joseph Smith composed it" (JSCI) model.
+    * Some other group of people were responsible (e.g., Lucy Mack, Joseph Smith Sr., and Hyrum Smith, or Oliver Cowdery, and Sidney Rigdon).
+I will refer to this as the "others composed it" (OCI) model.
+* The **ancient origin model** suggests that Joseph Smith was able to convey the meaning of an ancient American source into English.
+If ancient information were somehow being transmitted through Smith, then this strongly implies supernatural intervention since nobody knew ancient American languages at the time.
+Three main theories have been advanced for the translation:
+    * An **ironclad** translation would mean that Joseph transmitted precisely what was shown to him in the seer stone and this then was a high-fidelity transfer of the meaning of the text on the golden plates into English.
+Some witness accounts seem to support this model, but enough contradicting information have caused most to abandon it.
+    * A **tight** translation is like an ironclad translation but leaves room for Joseph to impose some small variation on the outcome of the translation.
+Witness accounts and [the early work of Royal Skousen](https://scholarsarchive.byu.edu/jbms/vol7/iss1/4/) support this model.
+    * The **expansionist** model allows Joseph broad room to express ideas in whatever language he chooses and to interject or expand significantly on the text being transmitted.

+When I refer to the ancient origin model, I am also referring to the tight translation theory.

 ## "The Book of Mormon is the Keystone of our Religion"